rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 As GUI based admin tool **pgAdmin4** will be used.
 <br>Download and install it from [www.pgadmin.org](https://www.pgadmin.org/)

+**psql** is a terminal-based front-end to PostgreSQL, a command line interface (CLI).
+It comes with the PostgreSQL installation.

 # Database Setup #

 ## Create users and database for environmental monitoring applications ##